hieunugent/findindshortestPath/README.md

         - let the initial node is start node
         - let distance of node Y is distance from the initial node to Y
              1. mark all node unvisited, create a set of all the unvisited nodes called the unvisited set
-             2. Assign to every node a tentative distance  value:
+             2. Assign to every node a tentative distance  value
                 - set it to zero for our initial node
                 - to infinity for all other nodes,
                 - set initial node as current